Federal Location Monitoring

 What Is Location Monitoring?

-Location monitoring is a court-ordered alternative to incarceration.
+Location monitoring is a court-ordered alternative to pretrial detention and imprisonment.
 Individuals may engage in limited, supervised activities in the community, with electronic technology to help verify compliance.

-A judge determines the extent to which people are monitored on a case-by-case basis, based on the law and on an assessment of risk.
+A judge determines the extent to which people are monitored on a case-by-case basis, guided by the law and on an assessment of risk.
 Some individuals are required to remain in their residence 24 hours per day, while others are allowed to leave for preapproved and scheduled activities, such as for work, school, treatment, church, attorney appointments, court appearances, or court-ordered obligations.

 Probation and pretrial services officers enforce the court’s terms of supervision.
 Officers receive electronic notification when an individual moves into or out of approved or prohibited areas, or if the device is tampered with or removed.